Umiya Tubes Ltd Directors Report.

 The statement showing the names of the top ten employees in terms of remuneration drawn is given as "Annexure 2."
 There are no employees of the Company drawing remuneration requiring disclosure of information under Section 134 of the Companies Act, 2013 read with Rule 5(2) of the Companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014.

 DETAILS OF THE REMUNERATION TO MD/WTD (AS PER CLAUSE-IV OF SECTION-II OF PART-II OF SCHEDULE V):

-(i) all elements of the remuneration package such as salary, benefits, bonuses, stock options and pension: The details are given in clause- VI(A) of MGT-9 attached to this report as Annexure 3.
+(i) all elements of the remuneration package such as salary, benefits, bonuses, stock options he details are given in clause-VI (A) of MGT-9 attached to this report as Annexure 3.he details are given in clause- VI(A) of MGT-9 attached to this report as Annexure 3.

 (ii) details of fixed component and performance-linked incentives, along with the performance criteria: